ikumar6334/website/gitpod/docs/configure/workspaces/index.md

 **Caption:** An example project configured to install, build and run a `yarn` project with a webserver, exposed on port 3000.
 On start, the webserver preview is opened automatically.

-### The workspace image file
+### The workspace image

-In addition to the `gitpod.yml` you can also specify a workspace image, which brings:
+In addition to the `gitpod.yml` you can also specify a workspace image for:

 1. Improved caching and performance
-2. Improved portability
+2. Application portability
-3. Leverage any existing Docker configurations
+3. Re-using an existing Dockerfile

-Currently, Gitpod supports Docker for workspace images.
+Currently, Gitpod only supports Docker for workspace images.
+The Dockerfile can either be kept alongside your Gitpod configuration, or you can consume an existing public, or private image.

 See [Workspace Image](/docs/configure/workspaces/workspace-image) for more.

-## Updating your Gitpod configuration
+## Creating a Gitpod configuration

-To create a `.gitpod.yml` use the `gp init` command (or `gp init -i` for interactive mode).
-This command is part of the [Gitpod CLI](/docs/references/gitpod-cli), which is included in all Gitpod workspaces by default.
+You can create a `.gitpod.yml` manually, or by using the `gp init` command (or `gp init -i` for interactive mode).
+The `gp` CLI tool is part of the [Gitpod CLI](/docs/references/gitpod-cli), which is included in all Gitpod workspaces by default.

 ```sh
 gp init